About me

 Previously I worked as postdoc with Judith Holler in the Communication in Social Interaction (CoSI) group, based at the Donders Centre for Cognition and Max Planck Institute for Psycholinguistics.
 My research largely focused on using motion tracking to capture movement kinematics and their role in social communicative behavior, and in particular for the signaling of social actions.

-Apart from research, I enjoy art (drawing, watercolor, and urban sketching, mostly), bouldering, (barefoot) running, martial arts, gaming, and spending time with my two kids.
+Apart from research, I enjoy art (drawing, watercolor, and urban sketching, mostly), bouldering, (barefoot) running, martial arts, gaming, and spending time with my family.

 In between research and leisure, I also very much like solving problems in Python, and generally working on methodology and making quantitative methods more accessible.
 In line with this, I’m part of the ENVISIONbox team, where we develop methods tutorials and open code, and provide workshops and summer/winterschools.